rstacruz/modern-development/lifecycle/sprint_zero.md

 An example of a sprint zero may look like this:

-- Set up the Git repositories and CI.
+- Set up the code repositories (eg, GitHub) and automated testing.
-- Start with a new project boilerplate (eg, `rails new`).
+- Start with a new project template (eg, `rails new`).
+- Implement basic features like user signup.
-- Set up a staging server in Heroku.
+- Spin up a staging server (eg, Heroku).
+- Set up the project tracker (eg, Trello).
 - Set up Slack with the needed channels and integrations.
 - Set up any other needed resources.